cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 }
 ```

-In the next step you can provide actions required to perform given steps (complete TODO).
+In the next step, you can provide actions required to perform given steps (complete TODO).
 Having a complete test implementation you can finally start working on the implementation of the actual system.
-Of course, it's natural that during the actual feature implementation phase there might be a need to adjust test script, especially in assertion parts.
-This `SCENARIO-FIRST` approach really helps focussing on the business aspects of the implemented features and validate the correctness and completeness of requirements.
+Of course, it's natural that during the actual feature implementation phase there might be a need to adjust the test script, especially in assertion parts.
+This `SCENARIO-FIRST` approach really helps to focus on the business aspects of the implemented features and validate the correctness and completeness of requirements.

 ## Snippet for NScenario

 Some of you might say that `NScenario` adds more typing which might distract a little bit.
-My solution for this kind of problems is to create a code snippet for everything that is repeatable.
+My solution for this kind of problem is to create a code snippet for everything that is repeatable.
 If you are a `Resharper` user, then you can easily create a snippet for `NScenario` step definition using `Live Templates` (Here's my article how to use LiveTemplates [Don't write dull code - Resharper Live Templates](/post/livetemplates/)).
 Thanks to the `step` snippet I can very quickly add another steps in my test script like that:

 ![](snippet.gif)

 ## Key takeaways

-Here are my key advices for writing component tests:
+Here are my key advice for writing component tests:

 - Write test scenario sketch first.
-- Write meaningful step descriptions that are more business rather then technical oriented.
+- Write meaningful step descriptions that are more business rather than technical oriented.
-- Focus in the first step on happy pats and most common use cases.
+- Focus in the first place on happy pats and most common use cases.
 - Ask other Developers or QAs for test scenario printout validation.
 - Use code snippet for inserting step definition.